-Mona Lisa back at work, visitors limited, as Louvre reopens
+“Mona Lisa” back at work, visitors limited as Louvre reopens

 “It’s very emotional for all the teams that have prepared this reopening,” said Jean-Luc Martinez, the museum director.

-The bulk of visitors to what was the world’s most-visited museum before the pandemic used to come from overseas, led by travelers from the United States.
+The bulk of the Louvre’s visitors before the pandemic used to come from overseas, led by travelers from the United States.

 Americans are still barred from the European Union that is gradually reopening its borders.
-The Louvre is hoping the reopening will attract visitors from closer to home, including the Paris region, but is bracing for a plunge in numbers.
+The Louvre is hoping to instead attract visitors from closer to home, including the Paris region, but is bracing for a plunge in numbers.

-Martinez said the museum was expecting just 7,000 visitors on the reopening day.
+Martinez said the museum was expecting just 7,000 visitors on reopening day.

 Before the pandemic, as many as 50,000 people per day toured the Louvre in the busiest summer months.